Overview

 Objectives

-The goal of the Environmental Science - Soil, Water and Biodiversity degree program at the University of Hohenheim is to teach students the principles applied in environmental management of the European ecosystems.
+The goal of the Environmental Science - Soil, Water and Biodiversity degree program from University of Hohenheim is to teach students the principles applied in environmental management of the European ecosystems.
 Graduates are able to identify problems in the area of managing natural resources in Europe and work out solutions.

 In addition, high priority is given to international cooperation and exchange in the area of environmental management in Europe.